BJTerry/mailchimp/tutorial.markdown

     {"email":"example@example.com","euid":"abc123","leid":"abc123"}

 To actually perform the request, we use the [http-conduit package](http://hackage.haskell.org/package/http-conduit), by Michael Snoyman of Yesod fame.
 That package requires everything be run in a [ResourceT](http://hackage.haskell.org/packages/archive/resourcet/latest/doc/html/Control-Monad-Trans-Resource.html#t:ResourceT) monad transformer (which manages creating and freeing resources, such as network connections), so the function starts with runResourceT.
 Within this context (ResourceT IO), any actions in the IO monad must be called with [liftIO](http://hackage.haskell.org/packages/archive/transformers/latest/doc/html/Control-Monad-IO-Class.html#t:MonadIO).

-First, parse the endpoint URL to create the intial request (initReq).
+First, we parse the endpoint URL to create the intial request (initReq).
 Then we set the request options to include our request body and HTTP method.
-Creating the request body uses the [Aeson](http://hackage.haskell.org/package/aeson) library to create and encode JSON using the object, encode and decode functions.
+Creating the request body uses the [Aeson](http://hackage.haskell.org/package/aeson) library (maintained by Bryan O'Sullivan) to create and encode JSON using the object, encode and decode functions.
 HttpLbs (from http-conduit) is the function that actually performs the request, and we are going to expect back a result of Maybe EmailResult.
 If we couldn't parse the response we will fail with an error (mzero).

 # Creating JSON Instances